 A quick and straightforward small business accounting advice is to keep track of everything.
 Record every receipt, business expense, transaction, invoices, etc., in one place so that you could easily manage and monitor them.
 While it is an essential and easy primary part of bookkeeping, tracking the ins and outs of your finances through your business' bank account could quickly become comprehensive and tricky.
 This makes it an integral cog in your company's machine.

 One of the best ways to track business transactions and keep records is through cloud accounting software.
 If you have extra cash to spare, utilize them to your advantage.
-Store and keep tabs of digital copies of all dealings and separate expenses into variable, fixed, intermittent, and discretionary.
+Store and keep tabs of digital copies of all dealings and separate expenses into a variable, fixed, intermittent, and discretionary.
 This also makes it easier for tax planning, and you would see where most of your money goes.

 Pay particular attention to out-of-town business travels, home office receipts, vehicle-related expenses, and gifts.
 They could easily be forgotten or misplaced, and hunting down receipts when filling out a tax form could become troublesome.
 Divide your receipts and file them immediately so you can track expenses accurately.